yun-vis/fhstp-bcc-csharp/pages/basics.md

 last_modified_at: 2023-03-05
 ---

 C# is a general-purpose, type-safe, object-oriented programming language.
+Now it is also open source.

-# C# Basic Syntax
+# C# Basic Syntax (PART I)

 ## Hello, world!
 Example